OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 If another way such as clicks for these four choices and an area to enter a value (similar to bar lengths but that has a slider) then that is okay too.

-The admin should be clearly told that the identifier of a unit should be the quantity associated with the unit.
+The admin should be clearly told in the help documentation that the identifier of a unit should be the quantity associated with the unit.
 For a unit of unit_represent_type of quantity that makes sense.
 For flow it might be less obvious.
 For example, a rate of liter/hour has an identifier of liter.
 Note the name could be liter/hour.
 The same is true for raw but that seems more intuitive.

+If a unit is changed (really only applies if type_of_unit, suffix and/or displayable is changed) by edit, creation or deletion then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).

 ### new-admin-conversion-page

 OED needs to allow an admin to see all unit conversions as a table.
 There would be a column for each [column in the database](#database-changes-for-units) and a row for each conversion.
 As usual, ids are converted to the name.
 This will be very similar to the meter and map admin pages.
 All values but the id can be changed by the admin.
 The destination_id cannot have type_of_unit of meter.
+Also, the source cannot be the same as the destination.
 The default values are:

 - bidirectional is false
 - slope = 1
 - intercept = 0

+There should also be a button to delete any conversion/row.

 OED allow admins to add a new conversions.
 An "add conversion" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a conversion.
 If bidirectional is chosen, make sure the other direction of destination to source is not in the conversion table; if it does then report to admin and don't allow the change.
 A "save" button would put the changes into the database.
-If a conversion slope, intercept or bidirectional is changed (by edit or created) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
+If a conversion slope, intercept or bidirectional is changed (by edit, created or deleted) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
 While optimizations could be made, for the first shot just redoing the array from scratch seems best.

 Note we need to be sure that whenever the source_unit or destination_unit is modified then they are not the same for any row but this should be checked by the database.

 ### csv-upload-page

-Both upload tabs (readings and meters) need to have a dropdown menu with all allowed units and "use meter value" (default selected when menu first displayed).
-It will have the following impact:

-- If uploading readings, this value is only normally set if the option to create a new meter is being used.
+The readings tab/page needs to have a dropdown menu with all allowed units and "use meter value" (default selected when menu first displayed).
+This value is only normally set if the option to create a new meter is being used.
 In this case it defines the unit of the new meter created (or error if invalid).
 If not creating a new meter then it causes an error if it does not match the value on the meter.

 Note that equivalent parameters need to be created for a URL request to upload a CSV.
 It acts the same as above.
 Open to ideas but maybe:

 - unit=value for the unit value.
 It will match by the name of the unit displayed on the unit page.
 The default value if the parameter is not given is "use meter value".

 The CSV upload for meters needs to be updated so it can take the new meter values.
-If not default graphic value is given then it is set to the meter unit.
+If no default graphic value is given then it is set to the meter unit.
 Note this can fail if the value is not consistent with the meter unit.
 In this case the default graphic type becomes the meter unit and a warning message is sent back.

 ### export